 For most people, home insurance is a wise investment.
 Even if you aren’t required to have it, the protection it provides is well worth the cost.

-The basic types of home insurance coverage
+The basic types of homeowners coverage

 Home insurance policies include four basic types of coverage.
 They cover your home, its contents, your personal liability and additional living expenses if you can’t live at home during repairs.